 Fellow Reporting Arrangements

 At the conclusion of the study or research program, a Fellow will be required to submit a written report to the Rector, UNSW Canberra at the Australian Defence Force Academy and the President, Spitfire Association.
 A report template will be provided.

 Applications should include:

-- a complete application form which includes a detailed description of the proposed project and proposed output
+- a complete online application form which includes a detailed description of the proposed project and proposed output and outcomes

 - a detailed justified budget for consideration and evaluation (note - the selection committee reserves the right to adjust the budget upwards or downwards following discussion with the prospective candidate)

 - a covering letter addressing the selection criteria

 Applications close COB Thursday 1 September 2022.
 Late applications will not be accepted.